 We primarily perform cancer therapy selection using both tissue and liquid biopsy tests under the central laboratory model in our NCCL- and CLIA-certified, CAP-accredited central laboratory in Guangzhou.
-Our central laboratory currently has an annual capacity of over 100,000 tests, which we expect to double in 2020 through the adoption of automation systems and laboratory expansions.
+Our central laboratory currently has an annual capacity of over 100,000 tests, which is expected to increase to 250,000 tests by the end of 2021 through the adoption of automation systems and laboratory expansions.
 We achieve a median turnaround time of six days for both of our liquid biopsy and tissue-based tests.
 Our test reports contain comprehensive information about the detected actionable genomic alterations and recommend targeted therapies and immunotherapies for each genomic alteration, according to predicted efficacy and resistance.